example42/example42.github.io/_posts/2017-07-24-spec-testing-control-repo.md

       c.hiera_config = File.join(fixture_path, '../../hiera.yaml')
       c.fail_fast = true
     end

+The .fixtures.yml just ensures that all directories are in place:

+    fixtures:
+      symlinks:
+          site: "#{source_dir}/site"
+          r10k: "#{source_dir}/modules"

 Now rspec-puppet needs a test.
 The most simple one just checks if a catalog is successfully created: